Derive actionable information and maximize the value of your data with scalable, decentralized, domain-specific units of architecture.

 - Pearson/Spearman correlation for numeric distributions

-Reuse your own scripts or methods by simply integrating them into the node, allowing you to leverage the enterprise features of the portal.
+Reuse your own scripts or methods by simply integrating them into the product, allowing you to leverage the enterprise features of the analysis platform.

 Below are supported integrations: